jullebli/minesweeperBot/documentation/implementationDocumentation.md

 3. NaiveSinglePointBotUsingLinkedHashSet
 4. NaiveSinglePointBot

-Time used to play 1000 games (order from best to worst):
+Average time used to play 1000 games (order from best to worst):
 1. DoubleSetSinglePointBot
 2. NaiveSinglePointBotUsingLinkedHashSet
 3. NaiveSinglePointBot